symbolicdata/symbolicdata.github.io/PolynomialSystems.Sage.markdown

 Polynomial Systems and Sage
 ---------------------------

 On this page we explain how a Computer Algebra System like Sage can be used to both enhance and process Linked Data.
 This serves as a blueprint of a possible method that can be applied to other Linked Mathematical Data.
 The content here is mostly written under a technical point of view that allows others to experiment with Sage.
-The sdsage script can be found here on [Github](https://github.com/hg-graebe/symbolicdata/tree/rc-1/src/sdsage).
+The sdsage script can be found in our [Github Repo](https://github.com/hg-graebe/symbolicdata/tree/rc-1/src/sdsage).

 ### Prerequisites

-Sage obviously is needed, it can be obtained here: <http://www.sagemath.org/> Once downloaded and unzipped, with will be located in a folder \$SAGE\_ROOT.
+Obviously, Sage is required.
+It can be obtained from <http://www.sagemath.org>.
+Once downloaded and unzipped, it will be located in a folder \$SAGE\_ROOT.
 Sage comes with its own Python version.
 Scripts using the Sage libraries can be run with

 `./sage -python script.py`

 Another possibility is to install all the Sage modules into your running Python instance.
 We will not discuss this further here.

-Additionally to Sage, the [requests library](http://docs.python-requests.org/) is needed, as this library is not installed by default and has to be installed for the Sage Python.
+Additionally to Sage, the [requests library](http://docs.python-requests.org/) is required, as this library is not installed by default and has to be installed for the Sage Python.

 ##### Installing New Packages Into Sage Python

-Installing new packaged can easily be done by installing pip.
+Installing new packages can easily be done by installing pip.
 This can be done by invoking a Sage sub-shell:

 `./sage -sh`